desihub/desidatamodel/doc/DESI_LSS_EDR/index.rst

 ===
-lss
+LSS
 ===

-:envvar:`lss` contains LSS catalogs reading from most other DESI products, ready for archiving with the early data release.
+:envvar:`LSS` contains LSS catalogs reading from most other DESI products, ready for archiving with the early data release.
 Intermediate files are saved, until we build the clustering-ready catalogs (including weights).